Showing posts with label #home. Show all posts

 2010 April 7, Wednesday, A day trip to Tulepo MS

-We arrived in Tupelo MS the birth home of Elvis Presley.
-We walked around the home and looked inside, we walked along the Walk of Life printed on the granite marker laid around the birth home.
+We arrived in Tupelo, MS, the birthplace of Elvis Presley.
+We walked around the house and looked inside, we walked along the Walk of Life printed on the granite marker laid around the birth home.
 We saw the statue of Elvis at age 13.
-We saw Elvis Presley and the Blues marker telling about his influence on Blues music.
+We saw the Elvis Presley marker and the Blues marker, telling about his influence on Blues music.
 We walked into the church where Elvis and his family attended.
-We visited Elvis's chapel "a place of meditation".
+We visited Elvis's chapel, "a place of meditation".
 We walked along the eight-foot "Story Wall", about Elvis's life told by friends of the family.
 We stopped to watch the fountain with thirteen upper spouts representing his life in Tupelo.
 We visited the gift shop.

-We rode downtown Lee County, Tupelo stopping to take pictures.
-We stopped at the Convention Center we saw the Shake Rag Blues Marker, telling about Elvis's influence on Blues Music.
-Inside on display were pictures of Elvis and Elvis White Chain Jump Suit.
+We rode downtown in Lee County, Tupelo, stopping to take pictures.
+We stopped at the Convention Center and saw the Shake Rag Blues Marker, which tells about Elvis's influence on Blues Music.
+Inside on display were pictures of Elvis and Elvis's White jumpsuit.

 Bear Creek Mound